IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## IETF LLC Board Responsibilities {#board-responsibilities}

-The IETF LLC Board will be responsible for conducting oversight of IETF LLC's execution of its responsibilities, as described in {{llc-responsibilities}}.
+The IETF LLC Board is responsible for conducting oversight of the IETF LLC's execution of its responsibilities, as described in {{llc-responsibilities}}.
 They have duties of loyalty, care, and good faith.
 This includes the responsibility to:

 * provide strategic direction for the IETF LLC to the IETF Executive Director;